grafana/tempo/docs/design-proposals/2023-11 TraceQL Metrics.md

 * `+`
 * `-`

+## Future
+These are language features and ideas that will be iterated on in the future.

+### Joins between time-series
+Arithmetic operations bring up the need to define the join semantics between time-series.
+For context see [PromQL join semantics (vector-matching)](https://prometheus.io/docs/prometheus/latest/querying/operators/#vector-matching)

+This area is TBD however the current direction is to provide the same functionality with a useful default behavior and specializations to support one-to-many and many-to-one.

+### Multiple metrics per query
+It would be great to extend the query language to support calculating multiple metrics in a single query.
+It is common to plot related values like error rate and total rate together.
+This is more efficient because Tempo could compute all the metrics in a single pass over the data.

+`quantile_over_time` is already a step in this direction and supports calculating multiple quantiles (e.g. p50 and p95 in one query).
+However the full solution needs a higher-level construct like pipeline-splitting to support embedding the full range of metrics calculations in one query.

 ## Notes

 ### Step Interval
 The step interval is the explicit resolution of a query.
 It is identical to the [Prometheus step interval](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries).
 A step interval of `1m` means that a data point will be returned once every 60 seconds.
 It is separate from the `interval` of an aggregation like `rate(1h)`.
 The query `rate(1h)` with `step=1m` will still return a data point every 60 seconds but each data point is the rate smoothed over the previous hour.

+### Departure from PromQL/LogQL
+The proposed pipeline-oriented syntax and aggregation functions are a departure from PromQL and LogQL.
+This is not done lightly but after much consideration deemed a better fit for Tempo architecture and goals.

+#### Labels
+Tempo's fundamental architecture is different than Prometheus/Loki which would require awkward and misleading translations of even the most basic PromQL queries to the tracing data model.

+Let's take a look at an example.
+Suppose we want to plot the rate by service.
+The PromQL-like query would look like this:

+`sum(rate({}[5m])) by (resource.service.name)`

+The outer sum expects the resource.service.name label to be provided by the rate, but it is not.
+Let's unwind one level.

+`rate({}[5m])`

+In PromQL/LogQL this returns a time-series per stream and they have inherent labels, defined from a combination of the application instrumentation and the metrics pipeline.
+But in Tempo there is no stream definition and we are left with two possibilities.

+1. It returns an unlabeled total rate unless it has knowledge of the grouping labels.
+This is the proposed syntax for `rate() by(...)`

+2. It simulates streams using the available data such as resource/span attributes.
+Unfortunately this is not feasible because there is no rule to choose which attributes should be included, and including everything leads to impossibly high cardinality.
+I.e. imagine a standard http request: attributes like path, method, status code are desirable for a stream definition, but others like request/response content length, headers, or full url with query params leads to uncontrollable cardinality.

+To summarize:  what does `{} | rate()` return?
+Option 1 is a single time-series, Option 2 would be billions.

+#### Rate
+PromQL and LogQL rates are calculated using a [range vector selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#range-vector-selectors) like `[5m]` combined with a metric.
+Both of these examples are valid constructs:

+`metric{}`

+`metric{}[5m]`

+This does not translate to Tempo because there are no streams, only a sea of spans.

+`{}` is valid and finds spans

+`{}[5m]` But this doesn't mean anything without aggregation.

+From there, the interval can be simplified as an parameter to the aggregation function instead of specialized syntax.

+#### Pipeline
+The pipeline syntax was chosen over functional syntax for a few reasons.

+* Easier to understand as computation flows in a single direction.
+* Easier to write as modifications require simply adding or deleting a stage instead of the delicate removal/addition of a function, its parameters and closing parenthesees.
+An existing query to find spans is converted to a metrics query by adding a stage in one place.